edgexfoundry/edgex-docs/docs_src/microservices/device/services/device-mqtt/details/MultiLevelTopics.md

 ---
-title: Multi-Level Topics
+title: Device MQTT - Multi-Level Topics
 ---

-# Multi-Level Topics
+# Device MQTT - Multi-Level Topics

 In multi-level topics, the data in the published payload is the reading data.
 The names of the device and source are embedded into the topic.
 There are two ways multi-level topics are supported - async data and commands.